ayushshrivastv/Cosmic-Loop/Documentation/ai-assistant.md

-# Cosmic Loop AI Assistant
+# Solana OpenAPI AI Assistant

-Cosmic Loop AI Assistant is an intelligent chatbot powered by The Graph Substreams on Solana that provides real-time, data-driven insights about NFTs, cross-chain bridging, and blockchain activities.
+Solana OpenAPI AI Assistant is an intelligent chatbot powered by The Graph Substreams on Solana that provides real-time, data-driven insights about NFTs, cross-chain bridging, and blockchain activities.

 ## Features